gvvaughan/specl/docs/specl.md

 {% highlight lua %}
     ...
-    require "specl.matcher"
+    matchers = require "specl.matchers"

-    matcher.be_again = Matcher {
+    matchers.matchers.be_again = matchers.Matcher {
       function (actual, expected)
     ...
 {% endhighlight %}

-Note that the `matcher` table needs to do some work to fully install the new `be_again`, and so checks that the assignment is the result of a `Matcher` factory call.
+Note that the `matchers` table needs to do some work to fully install the new `be_again`, and so checks that the assignment is the result of a `Matcher` factory call.
 Trying to assign anthing else won't work.